 Healthy employees are better engaged in their work — and engaged employees are healthier!

-Employees who believe their employer cares about their health and well-being are 38 percent more engaged, according to the recent Quantum Workplace whitepaper, “Workplace Wellbeing: Provide Meaningful Benefits to Energize Employee Health, Engagement and Performance.”
+Employees who believe their employer cares about their health and well-being are 38 percent more engaged, according to a Quantum Workplace whitepaper, “Workplace Wellbeing: Provide Meaningful Benefits to Energize Employee Health, Engagement and Performance.”

 Employees who perceive strong workplace wellness are also ten times less hostile than their less-supported peers, and: